Pandemic tames health care cost growth for some employers

 Those employers may receive rebates for a similar drop in health care use, but they won’t know the extent of that until next year.

-Employer-sponsored health insurance covers about 157 million people, according to the non-profit Kaiser Family Foundation.
+Employer-sponsored health insurance covers about 157 million people, according to the nonprofit Kaiser Family Foundation.